The results were published in the latest Complete University Guide.

 Date: 17 June 2022

-London Met’s Information Technology and Computer Sciences course have ranked number one in the country for student satisfaction in the most recent Complete University Guide.
+London Met’s Information Technology and Systems, and Computer Sciences, courses have ranked number one in the country for student satisfaction in the most recent Complete University Guide.

 This metric comes as a result of the excellent scores the subjects saw in the most recent National Student Survey.